dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Deletes a record from the model only accepts HTTP DELETE operations. if you want to delete a record with 8 as primary key issue an HTTP DELETE to the following URL: htpp://localhost:8080/contactmodelview/delete/8

-It will return a dictionary that on case of success will have the folowing keys (returns HTTP 200):
+It will return a dictionary that on case of success will have the following keys (returns HTTP 200):

 {
 "message": "Deleted Row",